LumenNoruega/Dapp-Lottery/README.md

 - Modifications included:
 ✅ Custom frontend adjustments to handle the voting process.
-✅ Implementation of new smart contracts tailored for the lottery logic.
+✅ Implementation of new smart contracts tailored for the ballot logic.
 ✅ UI enhancements to display real-time participation and results.

 📌 Installation & Usage: